 - Try using a different charger.

 - Try charging with a laptop.

 Even if a charging animation does not show up, try Method 1 once again after leaving the charger plugged into the device for a few minutes as mentioned before.

 Method 3: Use “Volume Down” Button

 For some Kindle Fire 5th generation this solution has worked.
-This may not work for you but you should still try it.
+This may not work for you if you have the latest version such as 8th/9th Gen, but you should still try it.

 - Press the “Power” button and “Volume down” button at the same time.